explorer495/mkdocs-test/docs/products/ex-commandstation/exrail/cookbooks/flags-and-latches/1-vpins.md

 `IF(200)` tests if pin value is HIGH.

 `ONBUTTON(200)` triggers when a pin goes HIGH.
-This is most useful for pushbuttons connected between the pin and ground.
+This is most useful for push buttons connected between the pin and ground.
 This causes a new EXRAIL task to start and switch bounce will be ignored until the task completes.

-Fopr example:
+For example:

 ```cpp
 ONBUTTON(202)